Skip to content

 Welcome to the new Ocean Timeliness Indicator!
 Due to ongoing global shipping events in the Panama and Suez Canal, we have refined our previous report by splitting the Transpacific Eastbound (TPEB) trade lane into two subtradelanes: TPEB to the U.S. West Coast, and TPEB to the U.S. East Coast.

-This week, the Ocean Timeliness Indicator (OTI) has shown small downward movements across the board.
-China to the U.S. West Coast went from 37.5 to 37 days, China to North Europe from 69 to 68 days, and China to the U.S. East Coast from 59.5 to 59 days.
+This week, the Ocean Timeliness Indicator (OTI) has decreased from China to the U.S. West Coast and from China to Northern Europe, moving from 40 to 38 days and 71 to 70.5 days, respectively.
+Meanwhile, the OTI from China to the U.S. East Coast has plateaued at 63 days.

 markdown image